 - Plastic or glass containers – I have rubbermaid food containers.

-- Bags and pouches – Eco Friendly reusable storage bags are a great option like these!
+- Bags and pouches – Eco Friendly reusable storage bags

-Cookbooks For A Pureed Diet
+Cookbooks for a Pureed Diet

 There are special cookbooks that cater to the pureed diet.
 You can use these for ideas on what to make or you can simply come up with your own recipes based off of regular foods.